jayasrivenkateshp/aws-learning/01-IAM/01-MFA/README.md

     Inherent :- so this is Something you have, so a So a fingerprint, or an is gean face scan's voice identification

-    Location: This can be either physical location,
+    Location:- This can be either physical location,
                - that you currently Logged into accen a system either Logged into (corporate network) or home wifi network.